BILLY CHILDS

 In the Arms of the Beloved, (2023) for the Los Angeles Master Chorale, Anne Akiko Meyers, the Lyris Quartet, and the Billy Childs Jazz Chamber Ensemble - premiered at Disney Concert Hall, November 18-19

-Opera based off of Kindred, by Octavia Butler
+Opera based on Kindred, by Octavia Butler

 Click on image to view larger or download